What42Pizza/What42s-Shader-Base/readme.md

 ![Example Image (Village)](/images/village.png)

-### This is a base shaderpack that can be easily used to create your own shaders.

-## Note: This is still somewhat early in development, so there are probably many features / fixes that I'm still working on
+### This is the culmination of basically everything I'd want in a shader.
+Amazing graphics, good performance, easy expandability, thorough settings, and unobtrusive in gameplay.

 <br>

-## Note: With the release of b1.9, OptiFine is now a second-class platform.
-It will still be supported, but my main focus will be Iris 1.19+
+## Note: OptiFine is considered a second-class platform and the majority of development and support is for Iris 1.19+

 <br>
 <br>